Summer is a time for sunshine, relaxation, and fun family getaways. Unfortunately, it’s also the prime season for vacation scammers.

 Fraudsters are always looking to take advantage of unsuspecting vacationers eager to get a “good deal” on their travel plans, especially during the summer months.
 If you’re not careful, you may end up becoming a victim of a scam designed to trick travelers out of their money.

 Travel scams are most prevalent in popular vacation spots and busy tourist cities, but they can happen anywhere you go.
 Before you head off on your summer trip, review these common vacation scams and the warning signs of an offer that’s too good to be true.
+And don’t forget to make sure your home is kept safe while you're away.

 Fake Rental Ads And Booking Websites